 Porcelain teapots are classic.
+However, ceramic glazes may contain lead, cadmium and other dangerous chemicals.
 They are most adequate for brewing green and white teas.
 Most of the time, their walls are quite thinner than those made of ceramic.
 As a result, they they have low heat transference when compared to some other materials.
 Furthermore, porcelain teapots can maintain the temperature for quite a long time.
+If presentation is more important than health, this could be an option for you.

 Brewing Tea in a Teapot - Step 1